 Some Technical Boudoir Photo Ideas

-I recently mentioned some ideas and concepts about boudoir photo ideas.
-Well, this time I thought I would tell you more ideas, but focus a little harder on the technical aspects of taking those boudoir photos.
-By boudoir photos I mean the artistic nudes style or the average fun nude photo shoots we all love to do.
-For a true "boudoir photo" though—as I said in the last post—generally something is left to the imagination.
+I recently decided to write about some ideas and concepts about having fun taking boudoir photo with your partner.
+For this post, I thought I would tell you great ideas but focus a little harder on the technical aspects of taking those boudoir photos.
+By boudoir photos, I mean, the artistic nudes style or the average fun nude photo shoots we all love to do.
+For a true "boudoir photo" though; generally something is left to the imagination.

 Chances are that at least a few photos you've already taken could be made to look artistic and more in the "boudoir" style just by using a black and white filter on them.
 You can accomplish either of two ways:

 - Set your digital camera or iPhone to black and white before taking the photo.

 - Use a computer program to change a photo black and white.
 Be sure to save the original file too.